keopx/docker-lamp/README.md

       # Xhprof for php 7.0.
       - ./config/php/xhprof.ini:/etc/php/7.0/apache2/conf.d/20-xhprof.ini
 ```

+_NOTE: if you like enabled APCu in PHP 7.0, you need enabled apc.ini._

 e.g.: if you need add more PHP memory_limit modify _./config/php-{version}/php.ini_ file and reload system to works: